drashland/drash/README.md

 **Content Negotiation**

 Drash is based on resources and you can't have true resources unless clients can request different representations of those resources through [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Drash ships with `application/json`, `text/html`, `application/xml`, and `text/xml` handling just to meet the needs of standard APIs and web apps.
-However, you can define more content types for your Drash server to handle.
+However, you can add more content types for your Drash server to handle.

 **Path Params (e.g., `/users/:id`)**